 It is rated as one of the most beautiful and best-equipped gardens in the northern hemisphere.
 Gran Canaria is referred to as a miniature continent, due to its unique climatic diversity and that is why it is home to countless different plant species.
 On the 27 hectares of this garden you will find amongst many other, numerous endemic species such as the Canary date palm trees and the emblematic dragon tree, solely the cacti collection consists of 2.000 different species.

 In the "valley of the thousand palm trees" you will find this idyllic mountain village.
 It lies on a mountain peak is surrounded by mighty mountain flanks and is tenderly framed by the lush greenery of the surrounding plantations and bright-colored bougainvilleas.
 The lovingly restored white cottages with their red roof tiles and the narrow cobblestone streets grant the very special flair of this place.
-At a first glance at the picturesque Fataga it becomes clear, why it was declared a World Heritage Site by UNESCO.
+At a first glance at the picturesque Fataga it becomes clear, why everyone will inevitably be mesmerised.

 Artenara - Stunning Views

 As the highest municipality of the island, Artenara is a special feature in itself.
 The place is also interesting, because of the cave museum where you have the opportunity to visit a real cave house.
 Also its small cave chapel "La Cuevita" is extraordinary.
 Its history goes back to the 18th century and it is home to the patron saint of folklore groups and cyclists.
 The altar, pulpit, confessional and choir are carved in rock.
 Due to its high position, the municipality offers various viewpoints with spectacular views.